stephancill/stupid-wallet/CONTRIBUTING.md

 - If simulator build fails due to provisioning: ensure you selected an iOS Simulator destination and not a device.
 - If balances don’t load: verify RPC endpoints and network connectivity.
 - If the provider doesn’t appear in a DApp: check the console logs in the page, content script, and background.
+- If modals render unstyled: make sure you rebuilt `web-ui` and that the Shadow DOM variables are injected (see `shadowHost.ts`).
+- If you see `ReferenceError: process` from third‑party code in the content script, the Vite config defines `process.env`/`global` shims; ensure you’re using the repo’s `web-ui/vite.config.ts`.

 ### Roadmap